kenshoo/Fallwizard/README.md

 Spring -> Fall <- Drop...wizard.
 Get it?
 (Ok, it's corny.)

+## Why not Spring Boot?

+Right up front, let us say that we love Spring Boot.
+Remember, though, that Fallwizard (and Dropwizard) predate Spring Boot.

+So not only do we wish to keep supporting Fallwizard, we find that some things are still easier with dropwizard than Spring Boot:
+* Packaging into RPMs / DEBs
+* Ops: Healthchecks, Metrics, etc.

+So it really just depends on your own preferences and the legacy of your already-in-production projects.

 ## Features

 * Define Resources, Healthchecks, Tasks, etc. in Spring, and have them automatically bootstrapped in Dropwizard.